mdntgrdn/shadowsocks-rust/README.md

 ### IOS
 client - https://apps.apple.com/us/app/shadowrocket/id932747118 \
 v2ray-plugin included in the application.
-It also supports xray-plugin If plugin is not required, you can use https://apps.apple.com/ru/app/potatso/id1239860606
+If plugin is not required, you can use https://apps.apple.com/ru/app/potatso/id1239860606

 ### MacOS